rohit-pathak/friendzy/README.md

 Use the instructions below to run the development server and launch the app in your browser.
 On the home page, use the "Add a new person" form to add persons and their friends (friends are other persons).
 Adding the person should display them on the right panel.

-Navigate to the visualiztion page (by clicking the appropriate button on the menu bar) and see the generate friend network as a graph.
+Navigate to the visualiztion page (by clicking the appropriate button on the menu bar) and see the generated friend network as a graph.

 ## Development server